Gruffudd ap Cynan

-As a descendant of Rhodri Mawr, Gruffudd ap Cynan was a senior member of the princely House of Aberffraw.
+As a descendant of Rhodri Mawr (Rhodri the Great), Gruffudd ap Cynan was a senior member of the princely House of Aberffraw.
 Through his mother, Gruffudd had close family connections with the Norse settlement around Dublin and he frequently used Ireland as a refuge and as a source of troops.
 He three times gained the throne of Gwynedd and then lost it again, before regaining it once more in 1099 and this time keeping power until his death.
-Gruffudd laid the foundations which were built upon by his son Owain Gwynedd and his great-grandson Llywelyn the Great.
+Gruffudd laid the foundations which were built upon by his son Owain Gwynedd and his great-grandson Llywelyn ab Iorwerth (Llywelyn the Great).

 Life

-Unusual for a Welsh king or prince, a near-contemporary biography of Gruffudd, The history of Gruffudd ap Cynan, has survived.
+Unusual for a Welsh king or prince, a near-contemporary biography of Gruffudd, The History of Gruffudd ap Cynan, has survived.
 Much of our knowledge of Gruffudd comes from this source.
 The traditional view among scholars was that it was written during the third quarter of the 12th century during the reign of Gruffudd's son, Owain Gwynedd, but it has recently been suggested that it may date from the early reign of Llywelyn the Great, around 1200.
 The author is not known.

 Most of the existing manuscripts of the history are in Welsh but these are clearly translations of a Latin original.
-It is usually considered that the original Latin version has been lost, and that existing Latin versions are re-translations from the Welsh.
+It is usually considered that the original Latin version has been lost and that existing Latin versions are re-translations from the Welsh.
 However, Russell (2006) has suggested that the Latin version in Peniarth MS 434E incorporates the original Latin version, later amended to bring it into line with the Welsh text.